 The Pet Parents® Role

 Is pumpkin good for dogs?
-You bet they are.
+You bet it is.
 Pumpkins are, indeed, one of the healthiest and most beneficial treats you can give your fur-baby when used in moderation and in the correct way (like supplements).
 With the health benefits it brings, you and your fur-baby are surely on the way to a happier and healthier life!